 Several recommendations were made as an outcome from the review.
-As a result, some elements of the report have changed over the past 12 months, including the addition of a new KPI (KPI 5).
-The targets for KPI 2 have been removed due to emerging evidence recommending a more individualised approach to this aspect of renal patient care.
+As a result, some elements of the report changed, including the addition of a new KPI (KPI 5).
+The targets for KPI 2 were removed due to emerging evidence recommending a more individualised approach to this aspect of renal patient care.